Color Palette: Definition, challenges and explanations

 - Coolors: online tool for generating and exploring harmonious color palettes.

-- Material Design - Color Guide: Recommendations for using colors in modern interface design.
+- Material Design - Color Guide: recommendations for using color in modern interface design.

 - Adobe Color: a powerful tool for creating and saving custom color palettes.